arkiv2/fsd-project1/README.md

 This project uses a number of open source projects to work properly:

-* [OMDBAPI] - The OMDb API is a free web service to obtain movie information, all content and images on the site are contributed and maintained by our users.
+* [OMDBAPI] - The OMDB API is a free web service to obtain movie information, all content and images on the site are contributed and maintained by our users.
 * [Twitter Bootstrap] - great UI boilerplate for modern web apps
 * [jQuery]